 If you take too much (overdose)

-Immediately telephone your doctor or Poisons Information Centre (telephone 13 11 26) for advice, or go to casualty at your nearest hospital, if you think that you or anyone else may have taken too much Salpraz Heartburn Relief.
+Immediately telephone your doctor or Poisons Information Centre (telephone 13 11 26) for advice or go to Accident and Emergency at your nearest hospital, if you think that you or anyone else may have taken too much Salpraz Heartburn Relief.
 Do this even if there are no signs of discomfort or poisoning.
 You may need urgent medical attention.

 Keep telephone numbers for these places handy.